austin-rt/create-react-skeleton/README.md

 Clones this repo and installs all dependencies. \
 When propted, respond with `y` + <kbd>return</kbd>. \
-Unlike `npx create-react-app`, `npx create-react-skel` requires a repo name as an argument. \
+Unlike `npx create-react-app`, `npx create-react-skel` **requires** a project directory name as an argument. \
+This command removes the remote from the cloned repository.
+Run `git init` and `git remote add origin <remote-url>` to connect to your desired remote repository.
-Alternatively, you can simply click [here](https://github.com/austin-rt/create-react-skeleton/generate) to create a repo using this template.
+Alternatively, you can simply click [here](https://github.com/austin-rt/create-react-skeleton/generate) to create a repo using this same template.

 ### `npm start`